Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

     dist.barrier()

-In Lightning, this code is abstracted out by the `Trainer`.
+In Lightning, this code is abstracted out by the :ref:`trainer`.

 Non-essential code
 ==================